JS Kabylie in African football

-Jeunesse Sportive de Kabylie, an Algerian professional football club based in Tizi Ouzou, Kabylia, has gained entry to Confederation of African Football (CAF) competitions on 31 occasions.
+Jeunesse Sportive de Kabylie is an Algerian professional football club based in Tizi Ouzou, Kabylia, that has gained entry to Confederation of African Football (CAF) competitions on 31 occasions.
 The Kabyle club has represented Algeria in the CAF Champions League on 18 occasions, the CAF Confederation Cup on five occasions, the now-defunct African Cup Winners' Cup on two occasions, the now-defunct CAF Cup on four occasions, the CAF Super Cup on one occasion and the African Super Cup (non-CAF) on one occasion.

 Overview

 JS Kabylie is the most successful Algerian club at both the national level and the African level with 28 major trophies.

 At the national level, the club has won the Algerian Ligue 1 a record 14 times, the Algerian Cup five times, the Algerian League Cup once and the Algerian Super Cup once.

 At the African level, the Kabyles have won the CAF Champions League, Africa's most prestigious competition, twice in 1981 and 1990, the African Cup Winners' Cup once in 1995, the CAF Cup a record three times in 2000, 2001 and 2002 and the first ever (albeit unofficial) African Super Cup once in 1982.